-The Q30 is only available with five doors and five seats, but space inside is reasonable.
-While in the back, there’s more than enough room for adults up to six-foot, there’s also good head height in the front.
-However, there is quite a lip along the top of the doors, which taller people may find themselves having to stoop under.
+The Q30 is only available with five doors and five seats, but space isn't particularly generous.
+Taller drivers may find the footwell cramped, while those in the back arent overly endowed with head or legroom.
+There is quite a lip along the top of the doors, which taller people may find themselves having to stoop under.

-The rear seats aren’t sculpted in any way so won’t be as comfortable for long journeys as the front seats, but there is enough legroom and headroom.
-Passengers using the middle seat will be in for more of a squeeze and there is the annoyance of the transmission tunnel on the floor.
+Passengers using the middle seat will be in for more of a squeeze, too, and there is the annoyance of the large transmission tunnel on the floor.
+In Sport models, the dark headlining combined with the large C-pillars mean it feels a bit claustrophobic.

-Cabin storage isn’t brilliant.
+Cabin storage isn’t brilliant, either.
 The glovebox is large enough for a 500ml water bottle, as are the door pockets but there’s not a lot more space other than that.
 There is the option of adding storage in the armrest to help ease the problem.

 Boot space is 368-litres and whether you could actually use its full capacity is debatable.
 The shape of the boot is quite awkward because of the curves of the hatch.

 Visibility out of the front isn’t outstanding because of the chunky A-pillars but it doesn’t cause any massive problems.